Laesod/gateway/README.md

 For testing purposes use user/password created by db_initializer.sql script.

 Features:

-	- spring security used based on cookies
+	- Spring security used based on cookies

 	- Logged in user can change his password with PUT request http://localhost:2000/gateway/changePassword that accept two attributes in the payload: currentPassword and newPassword.